 Public Policy priorities underscore AAUW’s mission of advancing equity for women and girls through advocacy, education, philanthropy and research.

-• a strong system of public education that promotes gender fairness, equity and diversity
+• A strong system of public education that promotes gender fairness, equity and diversity

-• economic self sufficiency for all women
+• Economic self sufficiency for all women

-• equality, individual rights and social justice.
+• Equality, individual rights, and social justice

-2019 Public Policy Priorities
+Public Policy Focus 2020-21

 Public Policy Branch Meeting